On algebraic Stein operators for Gaussian polynomials: Introduction

-The so-called density method \cite{stein2,ls13,ley,stein3} naturally leads to first order Stein operators, which are polynomial if the log derivative of the density is a rational function; this approach provides first order polynomial Stein operators for, amongst others, target distributions which belong to the Pearson family \cite{schoutens} or which satisfy a diffusive assumption \cite{dobler beta,kusuotud}.
-Another popular method that naturally leads to first order Stein operators is the generator method of \cite{barbour2,gotze}.
+The density method \cite{stein2,ls13,ley,stein3} leads to first order Stein operators, which are polynomial if the log derivative of the density is a rational function; this approach provides first order polynomial Stein operators for, amongst others, target distributions which belong to the Pearson family \cite{schoutens} or which satisfy a diffusive assumption \cite{dobler beta,kusuotud}.
+Another method that naturally leads to first order Stein operators is the generator method of \cite{barbour2,gotze}.
 However, it is often necessary to consider higher order operators; second order polynomial operators are needed for the Laplace \cite{pike}, PRR \cite{pekoz} and variance-gamma \cite{gaunt vg} distributions, for example.
-This is a consequence of the fact that the densities of these distributions satisfy second order differential equations with polynomial coefficients.
-In recent years, a number of techniques have been developed for obtaining Stein operators in increasingly complex settings, such as the iterated conditioning argument for deriving Stein operators for products of a quite general class of distributions \cite{gaunt-pn,gaunt-ngb,gms19,gms19b} and the Fourier/Malliavin calculus approach used to obtain Stein operators for linear combinations of gamma random variables \cite{aaps19a,aaps19b}.
+This is because the densities of these distributions satisfy second order differential equations with polynomial coefficients.
+In recent years, techniques have been developed for obtaining Stein operators in increasingly complex settings, such as the iterated conditioning argument for deriving Stein operators for products of a quite general class of distributions \cite{gaunt-pn,gaunt-ngb,gms19,gms19b} and the Fourier/Malliavin calculus approach used to obtain Stein operators for linear combinations of gamma random variables \cite{aaps19a,aaps19b}.